-Luxury house architecture is not about quantity, or cost.
-It’s not gold-plated taps or a TV in every room.
-That’s a high-end hotel.
+Luxury residential architecture is not necessarily about quantity, cost or luxury fittings in every room.
 To us, a residential home should be designed for living.
-Luxury means using quality materials to create beautiful yet functional buildings.
-It’s equally important to us to use quality sustainable materials too.
+In our approach, luxury means the consistent use of quality materials to create beautiful yet functional living spaces and it is equally important to us to use quality sustainable materials.

-Luxury means creating light and space.
+Luxury often equates to flooding interior spaces with more natural light and maximising living space.
 We often talk about the ‘luxury of space’ because creating the right space to live in, work in, raise our families in and to grow old in together is key to our happiness.
-Architects often talk about inspiring, innovative architectural designs, but what we find inspiring is your space and your ideas.
+Architects often talk about inspiring, innovative architectural designs, but we also find inspiration in your space and your ideas.

-What makes us different at Ashleigh Clarke is that we believe that the secret of great architectural design is simply understanding the client inside out.
+What makes us different at Ashleigh Clarke is that we believe that part of the secret of great architectural design is a very real understanding of our client’s requirements.